MileHacker Logo

 Emergency & Important Contacts

 Save these numbers in your phone before your trip.
-Keep physical and digital copies of your passport, visa/ESTA, insurance policy, and a list of emergency contacts (family, friends) separate from your main wallet or bag.
+Keep hard copies and electronic copies of your passport, visa/ESTA, insurance policy, and a list of emergency contacts (family, friends) separate from your main wallet or bag.

 Direct Services: